benedetz/benedetz/README.md

-# Hi there, I'm Zachary Benedetti 👋
+# Hi there, I'm Zach Benedetti 👋

 I'm a Computer Science student at **Oregon State University**, passionate about software development, data analytics, and AI.
 I love building scalable systems and working on projects that have a real-world impact.
 I am always eager to learn and collaborate with others to solve complex problems.